mjwheatley/ionic2-meteor-login-fingerprint/README.md

     * Server hashes the client secret and stores the hash like it would a password
     * Client secret is returned to the client
 * Fingerprint authentication
+    * **Android**
         * Upon successful authentication the plugin returns an encrypted token
+    * **iOS**
+        * Upon successful authentication the client secret is used as the token
-* App sends the encrypted token and device UUID to the server to be saved under the user's profile.
+* App sends the token and device UUID to the server to be saved under the user's profile.

 ##Fingerprint Login
 * Enter email address